 How is my Score Determined?

-- 35% Payment History: When you make a late payment, you scores suffers.
+35% Payment History: When you make a late payment, you score suffers.
 The more recent, frequent and severe the lateness, the more it will affect your score.
-Bankruptcies, judgments, and collection account have a serious negative impact.
+Bankruptcies, judgments, and collection accounts have a serious negative impact.

-- 30% Amounts Owed: Carrying high balances on revolving debt (such as credit cards) and personal loans will lower your score.
-To keep your score high pay credit cards off each month.
-If you can, it's best to not use more than 40% of you available credit limit.
+30% Amounts Owed: Carrying high balances on revolving debt (such as credit cards) and personal loans will lower your score.
+To keep your score high, pay credit cards off each month.
+If you can, it's best to not use more than 40% of your available credit limit.

 What's in My Credit Report?

 Want to view your credit report?
 Annual Credit Report.com is a free site that allows you to view your credit report once per year.
 Visit ANNUALCREDITREPORT.COM now!

 If you want a personalized review of your credit and how to repair it visit CREDITKARMA.COM.

 Looking to Repair Your Credit?